alxc16/skills-communicate-using-markdown/index.md

 ``` javascript
 var myVar = "Batman and his villains sure are cool!";
 ```
+- [X] Name some heroes
+- [ ] Name some villains
+- [ ] Become that which I admire
-## List of the coolest comic books villains
+## List of the coolest comic books heroes
+Batman
+Green Arrow
 ## List of the coolest comic book villains